Show your pride

-Eight years have passed since Clinton´s fiery speech in Geneva, and Kenneth Roth, Executive Director of Human Rights Watch, described 2019 as a dark time for human rights.
+Nine years have passed since Clinton´s fiery speech in Geneva, and Kenneth Roth, Executive Director of Human Rights Watch, described 2019 as a dark time for human rights.
 Yet, he states that the defenders of human rights and democracy are also gaining strength – and that is a good reason for us to look back on some of the defenders that have safeguarded your rights or fought to gain them.

 Amnesty International was awarded the 1977 Nobel Peace Prize for its work to uncover violations of human rights and support prisoners of conscience.
 The Norwegian Nobel Committee emphasized that the organization had fought to uphold human dignity, and had given practical, humanitarian and unpartisan support to people who had been imprisoned because of their race, religion or political convictions.

 Rigoberta Menchú Tum was awarded the 1992 Nobel Peace Prize for her struggle for social justice and reconciliation based on respect for the rights of indigenous peoples.
 Menchu was later appointed UN ambassador for indigenous populations and she has become a unifying symbol of success to native people in the Americas.
 Her achievements encouraged all indigenous women to hold their heads high.